DosX-dev/LetsBeFriends-Trojan/README.md

 # 💀 LetsBeFriends Trojan
 The smallest malware in the world!
 Injected into the system instead of explorer.exe and kills the current session with a blue screen of death.
+After compilation through the TinyCC compiler, the size of the .EXE file is only 2.5 kilobytes!

 ### [View source code](source/stub.c)